Front Page Sports Football Pro

 Origins

 The “Pro” designation indicated significant improvements over the original 1992 release, with MobyGames noting it as “the first of several re-releases in the Front Page Sports: Football series from Dynamix/Sierra, the initial ‘Pro’ version boasts a number of improvements designed to widen the appeal of the series”3.
-The game was marketed as “the best-selling football game on CD-ROM” and introduced features that would become standard in sports simulation games9.
+Later CD-ROM releases were marketed as “the best-selling football game on CD-ROM” by the Pro ‘97 era, with the series introducing features that would become standard in sports simulation games13.

 Production